AdobeDocs/analytics.en/help/components/vrs/vrs-considerations.md

 ### Summary data sources

 Summary data sources let you import aggregated metrics into Adobe Analytics at a report-suite level.
 Because summary data source uploads contain aggregated metrics *without a visitor ID*, they cannot be segmented in [!UICONTROL Visit] and [!UICONTROL Visitor] containers.
-Since VRS operates using segmentation, data imported using summary data sources will not be not available in virtual report suites if the segment is built using a Visit or Visitor container.
+Since Virtual report suite operates using segmentation, data imported using summary data sources will not be not available in virtual report suites if the segment is built using a Visit or Visitor container.

 Summary data sources show up in the virtual report suite if a Hit container is used and if that Hit container has rules conditioned to include the data source information.